Hide and Seek (2005 film)

 The film opened in the United States on January 28, 2005, and grossed $127 million worldwide.
-Rotten Tomatoes cited praise for De Niro and Fanning for their performances, though its consensus called the film "derivative, illogical and somewhat silly".
+Rotten Tomatoes cited praise for De Niro and Fanning for their performances, although its consensus called the film "derivative, illogical and somewhat silly".
 Fanning received an MTV Movie Award for Best Frightened Performance in 2005.

 Plot

 Following his discovery of the body of his wife Alison in a bathtub after her apparent suicide, Dr. David Callaway, a psychologist, decides to move with his 9-year-old daughter Emily to upstate New York.
 There, Emily makes an imaginary friend she calls "Charlie".
-Her friendship with Charlie begins to disturb David when he discovers their cat dead in the bathtub, who Emily claims was a victim of "Charlie".
+Her friendship with Charlie begins to disturb David when he discovers their cat dead in the bathtub, which Emily claims was a victim of "Charlie".
 David has nightmares of the New Year's Eve party that occurred the night before Alison's death.

-When a family friend, Dr. Katherine Carson, comes to visit David, Emily reveals that she and Charlie have a mutual desire to upset her father.
-David meets Elizabeth Young, a local woman, and her niece, Amy, who is the same age as Emily.
-Hoping to cultivate a healthy friendship for Emily, David sets up a play date.
-Amy is eager to become friends and gives one of her dolls to Emily but the play date is spoiled when Emily cuts up Amy's doll's face.
-Emily tells David she doesn't need any friends.
+When family friend Dr. Katherine Carson comes to visit David, Emily reveals that she and Charlie have a shared desire to upset her father.
+David meets Elizabeth Young, a local woman, and her niece Amy, who is the same age as Emily.
+Hoping to cultivate a healthy friendship for Emily, David arranges for a play date.
+Amy is eager to become friends and gives one of her dolls to Emily, but the play-date is spoiled when Emily cuts up the doll's face.
+Emily tells David that she does not need any friends.

-David invites Elizabeth over to dinner one night, where Emily acts hostile toward her.
-Elizabeth later tries to make peace with Emily.
-When Emily tells her that she is playing hide-and-seek with Charlie, Elizabeth indulges her by pretending to look for Charlie.
+David invites Elizabeth to dinner, where Emily acts hostile toward her.
+Elizabeth tries to make peace with Emily, but when Emily tells her that she is playing hide-and-seek with Charlie, Elizabeth indulges her by pretending to look for Charlie.
 When she opens the closet, someone bursts out and pushes her out the window to her death.

-David asks Emily what happened.
-Emily claims Charlie killed Elizabeth and forced Emily to help him move the body.
-She tells David the location of the body.
-David discovers Elizabeth in the bathtub full of blood (similar to how Alison died).
-Armed with a knife, he goes outside, where he meets their neighbor and assumes that his neighbor is Charlie.
-He cuts the neighbor and the neighbor calls the police.
+David asks Emily what happened, but Emily claims that Charlie killed Elizabeth and forced Emily to help him move the body.
+She tells David the location of the body, but David discovers Elizabeth in the bathtub full of blood (similar to how Alison died).
+Armed with a knife, David goes outside, where he meets their neighbor and assumes that his neighbor is Charlie.
+He cuts the neighbor, and the neighbor calls the police.